tom4sb/domestika-video-downloader/README.md

+(Warning: this file is incomplete, not all the information is checked)

 # Domestika video downloader
 Script to save videos from Domestika.

 # Requisites
 Ruby version 3.2.3 (and others, not checked)
+Unix based OS
+ffmpeg version ?

 # Use
 Execute using: